yeshajt/hackgt20/ideas.md

 ## HackGT Project: (project name)

-#### Build a platform where users can upload receipts to keep track of how much money they spend where (comprehensive analysis of spending habits)
+#### Build a platform that helps restaurants
-Aligns with the Capital One Sponsorship Challenge
+Aligns with the NCR Sponsorship Challenge maybe

 ### Functionality:
+1.
 1. encrypted user sign-in/sign-up
 2. users can upload up to 15 receipts at once
 3. OCR to scan and read receipts and store information in a database